docker-java/docker-java/docker-auth-registry/README.md

 Set-up a Docker Registry with Plain Text Authentication --

-This creates a registry that runs locally with plain text authentication set-up.
+This creates a registry that runs locally with SSL andt authentication set-up.

-	./build.sh
-	./start-registry.sh
-	./test.sh
+	./registry.sh

 Based on <https://medium.com/@deeeet/building-private-docker-registry-with-basic-authentication-with-self-signed-certificate-using-it-e6329085e612>.